 Practicing passive range of motion exercises can be extremely helpful for individuals with quadriplegia.

-They help reduce stiffness and promote circulation.
+They help reduce stiffness in the joints, allow for muscle lengthening, and promote circulation.

 This article will explain what passive range of motion exercises are and share some exercises to improve joint flexibility.